EtienneSIG/WorkshopDataAgent/README.md

 1. **Access Fabric Online**
    - Go on powerbi.com and log in.
 Go to your workspace "Workshop_User01"
    - then go to the lakehouse "workshop_lakehouse"
-   - Navigate to the "Files" click on "...>Upload>Upload files"section to ipload your csv file
+   - Navigate to the "Files" click on "...>Upload>Upload files"section to upload the `financial_dataset_usdate_10k.csv` csv file that you found in the data section.
    - Click right on csv file, then ![Load to tables](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/load%20to%20table.png) and !["New table"](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/New%20table.png)

    ![Load to tables](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/Load%20csv%20into%20table.png)

 3. **Create the Data Agent**
-   - Locate the newly created `fabric_logs_sample` table
+   - Locate the newly created `financial_data` table
    - Click the **"Add Data Agent"** button
    - Configure the Data Agent name: "Operations Assistant"
    - Just talk to your data